next-exp/sw-docs/docs/source/trude.rst

 Baseline subtraction of SiPM waveforms
 ::::::::::::::::::::::::::::::::::::::

-Same procedure as described in :ref:`Baseline subtraction of SiPM waveforms` section of the *Irene* documentation with the option of using the mean instead of the mode of the waveform for the baseline subtraction.
+Same procedure as described in :ref:`Baseline subtraction of SiPM waveforms` section of the :doc:`irene` documentation with the option of using the mean instead of the mode of the waveform for the baseline subtraction.

 .. _Spectrum histogram: